AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 control to the EliteDesk.
 The laptop client sends a command back to the host, which activates the EliteDesk as the new target.

+### Pico hardware buttons

+If a Raspberry Pi Pico is connected via USB, the application now monitors it with a dedicated background thread.
+Button `1` returns control to the desktop, `2` selects the laptop and `3` selects the EliteDesk.
+Connection and disconnection events are logged so you can verify detection in the console.

 ### Autostart

 On Windows the application configures autostart via the registry.
 When started